All posts filed under: Palestine

 Gaza: Cruel Zionism, Past and Present with Professor Avi Shlaim

 This has been reproduced from The Thinking Muslim.
+Professor Avi Shlaim is a Jewish, Israeli-British historian married to the great-granddaughter of David Lloyd George and a Professor at Oxford University.
+Despite these credentials, mainstream media would never platform him as he doesn’t fit with their narrative of trying to link legitimate academic critique of Israel with anti-semitism.
 Today, we are confronting nothing short of a campaign of ethnic cleansing of the Palestinians of Gaza, not seen since the Nakba or Catastrophe of 1948.
 Yet many in the Western world are silent about the suffering.
 Much of what justifies Israel and its actions in the West is premised on history, and many European and American historians have been ready to present a compelling argument for Zionism and the case for Israel in the heart of the Middle East.
-This historical justification, based on persecution and antisemitism, gives the story of Israel a potency that has for many years served to find acceptance in the West – of impunity to act without restraint – that is not offered to any other state.
-At the same time, the Palestinian story has been undermined by these same historians.
-They were a Bedouin community, readily able to vacate their land – it is said.
-Palestinians, according to leading Israeli politicians, are a mythical people.
-Today, we are honoured to have …
+This historical justification, based on persecution and antisemitism, gives the story of Israel a potency that has for many years served to find acceptance in the West – of impunity to act without restraint – that is not offered …

 ‘Comfort after Calamity’, a poem by Imam Ali